latex3/luaotfload/doc/luaotfload.conf.rst

 be configured by specifying a list as the value to ``anon-sequence``.
 Available items are ``tex``, ``path``, ``name`` -- representing the lookups described above, respectively --, and ``file`` for searching a filename but not an absolute path.
+Also, ``my`` lookups are valid values but they should only be used from within TeX documents, because there is no means of customizing a ``my`` lookups on the command line.

 The ``color-callback`` option determines the stage at which fonts that defined with a ``color=xxyyzz`` feature will be colorized.
 By default